sporksmith/dev-journal/mq-test/README.md

 I was recently reviewing some code introduced usage of POSIX message queues into some tests.
 I hadn't used them before, and nothing in the code base already used them, so I needed to familiarize myself with them a bit.

 One annoyance of working with POSIX message queues on Linux is that there doesn't seem to be a ubiquitous command-line tool for manipulating them.
-Their predecessor, sys v message queues, have `ipcmk`, `ipcrm`, and `ipcs`.
+Their predecessor, sys v message queues, have [`ipcmk`](https://linux.die.net/man/1/ipcmk), [`ipcrm`](https://linux.die.net/man/1/ipcrm), and [`ipcs`](https://linux.die.net/man/1/ipcs).
 [Apparently](https://unix.stackexchange.com/a/71045) HP-UX has an analagous tool `pipcs`, but it hasn't been ported to other platforms.

 This is somewhat mitigated by the ability to mount a virtual filesystem representing the message queues on the system, and manipulate them through normal file commands.
-You must be root to mount the system, but then any user can then use it.
-The `man` page `mq_overview(7)` has details, with an example of mounting to `/dev/mqueue`.
+You must be root to mount the system, but then any user can then use it. [`mq_overview(7)`](https://linux.die.net/man/7/mq_overview) has details, with an example of mounting to `/dev/mqueue`.
 On my system (Ubuntu 18.04), this system appears to be automatically mounted.
 It's unclear though whether or where you can count on it to already be mounted on other systems.

 ## Creating a queue